myamout/RequestNetworkDemo/examples/SimpleP2P/README.md

 however the server isn't a crucial part of the application as all of the major functions will be transactions on the block chain.
 I've included two binary files for running the server, `server_linux` and `server_macos` each refering to your respective operating system.
 If you're running on Windows the `server_linux` binary might work on Windows Subsystem Linux.
+For the server I used the Echo Framework which can be found here <https://echo.labstack.com/guide>.
 - Run `./server_'operating system here'`
 - Open your browser and go to <localhost:3001>
 - If you haven't logged into MetaMask do so now.